A mock service simulates a real backend service. It contains one or more reactions.

 Importing Mock Service from ZIP

 The previously exported service can be imported into another MockMotor installation.

-The service will be imported and you’ll be redirected to the new Service page where you can modify its properties for the new environment:
+The service is imported, and you’ll be redirected to the new Service page where you can modify its properties.